 Tips On How To Deadhead Petunias

 Deadheading petunias stops them from going to seed and helps them to look their best throughout the growing and blooming season.
 To deadhead your petunias effectively, follow these steps:

 - Examine your petunias weekly looking for dropping and wilting flowers and for flowers beginning to form seedpods.

 - Pinch the stem just below the wilted flower or seed head (approximately a quarter to a half inch below) pinch the seed pod or spent flower off sharply and toss it into your compost pile.

 - Around the middle of the blooming season deadhead the whole plant – even the blossoms not spent.
 It’s also a good time to prune back your petunia to prevent it from looking overgrown and leggy.
 Trim back the entire plant by 3″ to 5″ inches.
 This may seem a bit dramatic, but when you do this your petunia plant will reward you by returning to full bloom in just a couple of weeks.

 Tips On Deadheading Geraniums

-- Geranium flowers grow in clusters, wait until the entire cluster begins wilting and deadhead it all at once.
+- Geranium flowers grow in clusters, wait until the entire cluster begins wilting and deadhead flowers all at once.
 However, you can pick off individual spent flowers to keep your plant looking more attractive.

 - When the entire flower cluster is spent, locate the thin stem holding the flower head and follow it to its base.